Heart of Empire: Synopsis

 The story is largely set on the same parallel on which the key events of Luther Arkwright occurred.
-Twenty-three years have passed (putting the date of the events at 2007), and England has emerged from its artificially-prolonged Civil War to become the predominant world power under the autocratic rule of its psychic Queen Anne.
+Twenty-three years have passed (putting the date of the events at 2007), and England has emerged from its artificially prolonged Civil War to become the predominant world power under the autocratic rule of its psychic Queen Anne.
 The decadent court exhibits a mixture of Elizabethan, Restoration and Victorian styles.
 Ordinary people randomly "disappear" to an unknown fate in St. George's Chapel, Windsor at Windsor Castle.

 Anne's only heir is Princess Victoria, her daughter by the long-vanished Luther Arkwright, born during the climactic battle twenty-three years earlier.
 Victoria is an engineering genius, but suffers constantly from nausea and headaches.
 Victoria's twin brother Henry was assassinated at the age of ten, but when Victoria is told she resembles the revolutionary leader Gabriel Shelley, she becomes fascinated by the possibility that he is her brother, and starts a quest to learn about the circumstances of Henry's death.
-Meanwhile both a Papal Envoy and a group of fascists within the government plan to assassinate Anne and Victoria in order to seize the Empire for the Roman Catholic Church and themselves, respectively.
+Meanwhile, both a Papal Envoy and a group of fascists within the government plan to assassinate Anne and Victoria in order to seize the Empire for the Roman Catholic Church and themselves, respectively.
 Furthermore, the advanced society of parallel "zero-zero" has detected an imminent cataclysm centred on Victoria's world, and tries in vain to contact Luther.

 Gabriel Shelley is not Henry, but Victoria's contact with him helps open her eyes to the oppressive nature of her mother's empire.
-It also opens her eyes in other ways, as she accidentally takes a hallucinogen instead of a migraine remedy from his collection of home-made medicines.
+It also opens her eyes in other ways, as she accidentally takes a hallucinogen instead of a migraine remedy from his collection of homemade medicines.
 Under the influence of the potion, she makes her first jump across the parallels to meet her father.
 They return to Victoria's world to defeat the true Heart of Empire and source of the imminent catastrophe - a psychic monster lurking in St George's Chapel, created by Anne's attempts to keep her son Henry alive.
 Anne is mortally wounded in combat with the Papal Envoy, and Victoria intervenes decisively to stop a massacre of democracy campaigners and kill the fascist ringleaders.
-In the final scene she abdicates the throne and dissolves the Empire.
+In the final scene, she abdicates the throne and dissolves the Empire.

+In other media

+Audio adaptation

+In 2023, Heart of Empire was made into a full-cast, two-CD audio adventure by Big Finish Productions, with David Tennant, India Fisher, Jez Fielder, Robert Jezek and Siri O'Neal returning from their adaptation of The Adventures of Luther Arkwright.